top of page

 My Story

-Hi, I’m Brianna Morton (she/her) — a pre-registered psychologist and ADHD coach based in Calgary.
+Hi, I’m Brianna Morton (she/her) — a registered provisional psychologist and ADHD coach based in Calgary.
 As a queer ADHDer, I use my lived experience to help neurodivergent adults finally understand their brains, let go of shame, and build a life that feels authentic and doable.

 I co-host Hypercast, an ADHD podcast, and served as a juror for Voices With Impact, a mental health film festival highlighting stories that resonate with neurodivergent experiences.